Inmoresentum/InteractiveQuizApplication/CONTRIBUTE.md

 ## Reporting Security Issues

 Security is of utmost importance to us.
 If you discover a security vulnerability, please disclose it responsibly.
-Contact us directly or send an email to [rafee69029@gmail.com](rafee69029@gmail.com).
+Contact us directly or send an email to [noor.mohammad.rafee@g.bracu.ac.bd](noor.mohammad.rafee@g.bracu.ac.bd).
 Please do not open a public GitHub issue for security-related concerns.

 ## Attribution